Party Polarization in Congress: A Network Science Approach: The Modularity Measure

+In figure \ref{conglong}, we compare maximum-modularity values to the NOMINATE-based measure used by McCarty, Poole, and Rosenthal \citeyear{mccarty2007} and described in section \ref{rr_bg}.
+Following the advice of Aldrich et al. \citeyear{aldrich2004}, we calculate this measure using two dimensions of DW-NOM.
+For reference, we include a calculation of the MPR measure using two-dimensions of W-NOMINATE (which we hereafter call `W-NOM') as well.
+For comparability, we rescale both modularity and the NOMINATE-based measures to lie in the interval $[0,1]$.

-The maximum modularity values in Figures \ref{fig4} and \ref{fig5} are consistent with several stylized facts about polarization in Congress.
-Most notably, they capture the spike in fractionalization at the turn of the 20th century caused by the end of Reconstruction and the recent spike in fractionalization since the 95th Congress \cite{snyder2000,mccarty2001,cox2002,jacobson2004,jacobson2005,jacobson2006,mccarty2007,smith2007,zhang2008}.
-The curves also show the lull in fractionalization that corresponds to the party decline era during the 75th--95th Congresses \cite{petrocik1981,ware1985,coleman1996b}.
-By contrast, the MPR measure shows a much lower fractionalization during this period.
+The modularity values in figure \ref{conglong} are consistent with several stylized facts about polarization.
+Most notably, they capture the spike in polarization associated with the end of Reconstruction as well as the well-documented modern spike (McCarty et al. 2007) .
+They also show a lull, corresponding to the era of party decline during the 75th--95th Congresses (1937--1979) \cite{coleman1996b}.
+Interestingly, the DW-NOM version of the MPR measure suggests a much lower level of polarization over this period than does modularity or the W-NOM version.
+Further, the DW-NOM-based measure derives much of its visual impact from its limitation to post-Reconstruction Congresses.
+The modularity and W-NOM-based measures show that modern-day polarization is high but not to a greater extent than what seems to be the case in many other periods.
+The low-modularity period of the 75th--95th Congresses appears to be the exception rather than the rule.

+Another difference between modularity and the MPR measure is the year-to-year variation.
+DW-NOM assumes that legislators always remain in the same voting bloc and allows their ideology to move in only one direction over time, resulting in a time series that is smoother than that for the modularity or W-NOM measures.\footnote{The W-NOM version also suggests higher levels of polarization than maximum modularity for most Congresses.
+We have no theory to explain this finding but stress that the W-NOM measure is not a significant predictor of majority-party switches (see table \ref{modlongtab})} As we discuss below, we believe that allowing such year-to-year variation is informative.